WorkIntel/Projects/Planes/README.md

 The following objects are supported:

 -   Planes : detected multiple planes in the depth image
--   Edges  : using OpenCV
+-   Edges  : detecting edges / intersection of planes
+-   Corners: 3 plane intersection/ junctions

 These objects could be integrated in your robotics and video processing pipe line.

 ## Installation Windows